tradingview/rest_integrations_docs/source/data/Groups.rst

 Adding groups after release ............................

-To add a new symbol group after release, implement the groups and add them into the staging environment.
+To add new symbol groups after release, implement the groups and add them into the staging environment.
 After that, notify the TradingView team.

 .. note::